 - 1. Select the CS1/CJ1W-PRM21 Master DTM in the Network view and right-click the mouse to display the context menu. - 2.
 Select Download Parameters from the menu, to initiate a download.
-A communication channel through CX-Server will be opened automatically. - When communication is achieved with the PLC, a warning window will be displayed, notifying the user that the PLC will be switched to PROGRAM mode.
+A communication channel through CX-Server will be opened automatically. - 3.
+When communication is achieved with the PLC, a warning window will be displayed, notifying the user that the PLC will be switched to PROGRAM mode.
 If the user confirms this, the download will continue. - 4.
 The downloading process is handled by the CS1/CJ1W-PRM21 Master DTM.
 The CS1/CJ1W-PRM21 Master DTM will switch the Master Unit to OFFLINE, commence the download, and after successful download, issue a command to the Master Unit to store the parameter sets in the Unit.
 A window is displayed to show the progress of the download. - 5.
 After storage has been completed, the CS1/CJ1W-PRM21 Master DTM will issue a command to restart the CS1/CJ1W-PRM21 PROFIBUS Master Unit.
-The new parameter sets will then become effective. - After restarting the Unit, a warning window will be displayed, allowing the user to switch the PLC CPU back to its original mode.
+The new parameter sets will then become effective. - 6.
+After restarting the Unit, a warning window will be displayed, allowing the user to switch the PLC CPU back to its original mode.

-- 1. When switching the PLC CPU back to its original mode, after download, the PROFIBUS Master Unit will behave according to the setting made in the Master Setup Tab (see section 3-4-1 Setting the Master Parameters) If the Action to PLC mode change has been set to go to OPERATE mode, when the PLC switches to RUN/MONITOR mode, the last action of the download process may start up the network.
+- 1. When switching the PLC CPU back to its original mode, after download, the PROFIBUS Master Unit will behave according to the setting made in the Master Setup Tab (see section 6-4-1 Setting the Master Parameters) If the Action to PLC mode change has been set to go to OPERATE mode, when the PLC switches to RUN/MONITOR mode, the last action of the download process may start up the network.
 Therefore, if this is not desired, care must be taken to select the right setting. - 2.
-In case of a failure in the download process, refer to section 4-2-1 Trouble-shooting Parameter Download, to establish the cause and the remedy.
+In case of a failure in the download process, refer to section 7-4-1 Trouble-shooting Parameter Download, to establish the cause and the remedy. - After successfully downloading the configuration to the CS1/CJ1W-PRM21 PROFIBUS Master Unit, the user can make a backup of the configuration on a memory card, which can be inserted in the PLC CPU.
+This backup can facilitate configuration of a replacement Unit, without the need of a PC.
+Refer to Appendix E Memory Card Backup Functions for the backup/restore procedure.

-3-5 I/O Communication Characteristics
+6-5 I/O Communication Characteristics

-3-5-1 I/O Data Configuration
+6-5-1 I/O Data Configuration